-You can add as many Billing Periods to a Billing Plan as you want.
+You can add as many billing periods to a billing plan as you need.
 Billing periods are active sequentially, according to the position they occupy in the billing plan (and are numbered Billing Period 1, Billing Period 2, and so on).
 The first billing period takes effect when you activate the subscription, and remains in effect until it completes its defined number of cycles, after which the next Billing Period becomes active.

 To create a Billing Period, complete the following fields.